ryanCool/ethService/README.md

+# eth scan service
+ - Scan block from n to latest and then store block include transaction info to db.
+ - Subscribe for new block event and then store block include transaction info to db.

-# ethService
+# api service
-This service provide api to query blocks info and transaction info
+ - Api service provide api to query blocks info and transaction info.

 ## run
 This command will run two containers locally , database and service server.